joewalker/gcli/docs/index.md

 3 principles for writing commands:

 - Related commands should be sub-commands of a parent command.
-One of the goals of Cockpit is to support a large number of commands without things becoming confusing, this will require some sort of namespacing or there will be many people wanting to implement the ``add`` command.
+One of the goals of GCLI is to support a large number of commands without things becoming confusing, this will require some sort of namespacing or there will be many people wanting to implement the ``add`` command.
 This style of writing commands has become common place in Unix as the number of commands has gone up.
   We plan to support some type of ``focus`` concept to allow a parent command to become a default, promoting its sub-commands above others.
 - Each command should do exactly and only one thing.
-An example of a unix command that breaks this principle is the ``tar`` command.
+An example of a Unix command that breaks this principle is the ``tar`` command.

     $ tar -zcf foo.tar.gz .